Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 Yeah.

-Simple as that, isn't it?
+Simple as that, isn't it, really?

 Yep.

-Peace is good for business, as opposed to every other established politician who follows rule number thirty-four, war is good for business.
+As opposed to every other established politician who follows rule number 34, war is good for business.

 Yeah, they do kind of contradict a bit, but they are both correct at the same time.

-I'm sure asset seizures and arrest warrants in the US and Europe for their royal family until they hand over their leaders, might do the trick that or threats to reform West Africa Squadron and send them over to Qatar.
+I'm sure asset seizures and arrest warrants in the US and Europe for their royal family until they hand over their leaders might do the trick that or threats to reform West Africa squadron and send them over to Qatar.

 Would you like to read some of your own segment?